TheGameBoi/Scrappy/README.md

 # Overview

+Click the image below to view on YouTube:

 [![Video](backend/imgs/scrappy.jpg)](https://www.youtube.com/watch?v=o-tSs5bSR3A)

 Ever since the May 2025 update for Rust by FacePunch, the recyclers in game have been changed on how they work: